ddiefenthaler/websocket-server/documentation/text/overview.md

   To support a client mode this also has to understand both halfs of the handshake.
 - **Dispatcher**: This module is actually hard to see in the code.
   It is mostly hidden in the member functions of the Connection Pool and taks queues.
-  - todo observer task -
+  The observer task described in the next section is also part of this module.
 - **Connection Pool**: This is a container that lists the connections known by the server.
   It provides different member functions that allow various things.
   For example they can give access to messages received by the connection.